 On a more personal level, Jenny, a 30+ish mother of 3 in Queensland Australia, is planning a work relocation for 2 years to Jakarta in 2007.
 Around today, she'll have arrived in Singapore with her tribe, a little bit worried about the toilets, humidity and lack of seasons (as is Indcoup today.)

-should be well pleased.
+And now for something which may yet be a nothing.
+My good friend Leonardo, who runs MoonJune Records in New York, is coming this way in early December because there may be a Progressive Rock Festival on Dec 2 and 3, to include one of the groups he promotes, DFA from Italy ~ who are not to be confused with the Irish DFA nor the American DFA.
+Gatot Widayanto should be well pleased.
 He writes of DFA's CD Lavori In Corso, "I was impressed the first time I spun the CD.
 The music of the band gave me an impression of a blend of music from Gryphon, Island, PFM and King Crimson with some early Genesis style in some symphonic transition pieces.
 What truly amazed me is actually the musicianship demonstrated by each member of the band.

 "Heavily dominated with the sound of keyboard, synthesizer and mellotron in most of rhythm section, however, the composition allows sufficient time for each instrument to perform the solo.
 From this standpoint, I can see clearly the virtuosity of each member of this four-piece band.
 Overall, the musical composition of this album is music-orientated that demonstrates marriages of sounds (and effects) produced by each instrument used.
-All songs are deceptively complex but the create excellent harmony.
+All songs are deceptively complex but the create excellent harmony."

 If this all ends up as nothing, well no matter.
 As Leonardo writes, we can meet, festival or no festival, and have some beers together and chat.

-Email me, music lovers, if you're interested in more details of the proposed festival.
+FOOTNOTE Email me, music lovers, if you're interested in more details of the proposed festival.

 "..... innocence has completely rewritten the political rules of the death penalty.
 What's an acceptable number of innocent people for a state to kill a year?
 None is the acceptable number.
 Politicians just can't say they support the death penalty no matter what any more."